-Krissy Kendall, Ph.D., says protein is worth prioritizing first in your diet, and should make up at least 30 percent of your total calories when weight loss is the goal.
+Krissy Kendall, Ph.D., says this macronutrient is worth prioritizing first in your diet, and should make up at least 30 percent of your total calories when weight loss is the goal.

-That's why the number of calories in your protein shake doesn't tell the whole story.
-Boost your protein first, and you might be surprised by the results you can achieve.
+That's why the number of calories in your shake doesn't tell the whole story.
+Boost just this macro first, and you might be surprised by the results you can achieve.

 How Much Protein Should I Take To Lose Weight?

-You can use Bodybuilding.com's protein intake calculator to estimate how much protein to consume every day, and the calorie and macronutrient calculator for added information about what your overall diet should look like.
+You can use Bodybuilding.com's calculator to estimate how much protein to consume every day, and the calorie and macronutrient calculator for added information about what your overall diet should look like.

-To get maximum muscle-maintenance and appetite-management benefits from the protein, consume 20-40 grams of high-quality protein every few hours, rather than having just one or two protein-rich meals a day.
+To get maximum body-composition and appetite-management benefits, consume 20-40 grams of high-quality protein every few hours, rather than having just one or two massive meals a day.

 What Is The Best Protein Powder For Losing Weight?

-As with building muscle, simply getting enough protein is more important than which protein you choose.
-However, if your dietary preferences allow it, whey protein is tough to beat.
+Simply getting enough protein is more important than which variety you choose.
+However, if your dietary preferences allow it, whey is tough to beat.